fablabnk/MicrocontrollerMakerthon/README.md

 - 13:30 Submit your project: pitches and prizes
 - 14:00 Buffet lunch
 - 15:00 Official event close

+## Teams

+- Max 4 people per team, ideally with mix of abilities
+- If you already know who you want to work with, let us know!
+- Teams can work on the same project basis (encouraged!)

 ## Suggested Projects